 What happens when menopause hits?

-Because humans and NAD+ are two sides of the same coin, none can operate correctly without the other.
-Mitochondria are energy-generating powerhouses found within our cells.
-Reduced metabolisms would render this system ineffective, resulting in consequences such as weight gain.
+- Promoting mitochondrial effectiveness: Mitochondria are energy-generating powerhouses found within our cells, and reduced metabolisms can render this system ineffective, leading to consequences such as weight gain.
 NAD+ promotes proper mitochondrial activity.

-NMN has shown advantages in the setting of calorie restrictions.
-NMN does this by switching cells from a proliferative to a restorative state.
-However, it is critical to recognize that obesity is a complex issue driven by a range of other variables such as environment, lifestyle, and food.
+- Weight management: NMN has shown benefits in the context of calorie restriction by switching cells from a proliferative to a restorative state.
+However, it is important to recognize that obesity is a complex issue driven by a range of other variables such as environment, lifestyle, and diet.

-Our heart never comes to a halt or slows down.
-However, it requires a considerable amount of energy, which is dependent on NMN.
+- Heart health: Our heart never stops or slows down, but it requires a significant amount of energy, which is dependent on NAD+.

-NMN produces NAD+, which may activate our genetic element.
-NMN produces NAD+, which may activate.
-These are crucial in preserving the integrity of our DNA.
-When cells divide, the DNA at the ends of our chromosomes begins to shrink (termed telomeres).
-Genetic mutations arise as a result of this.
-Sirtuins help to reduce these cycles by safeguarding our telomeres.
+- Repairing genetic elements: NAD+ is crucial in preserving the integrity of our DNA.
+When cells divide, the DNA at the ends of our chromosomes begins to shrink (termed telomeres), leading to genetic mutations.
+Sirtuins, which are heavily reliable on NAD+ help to reduce these cycles by safeguarding our telomeres.

-As people become older, their muscles lose bulk and power.
+- Improving muscular endurance: As people age, their muscles lose bulk and power.
 Maintaining high NAD+ concentrations through frequent NMN supplementation may decrease age-related muscle deterioration.

 How is NMN effective in menopause?